timmc/pellucida/README.md

     - Geocode maps no longer link to a map that labels the marker, now that Google Maps has been updated.
-- Show mode switcher (or remover) now that modes are supported
+- Show mode switcher (or remover) now that modes are supported (involves some plumbing work)
+- Atom feed
 - Better titles, especially on filtered list view
 - Sort by creation chronology, image ID, or newest present in gallery (last may not be possible, but is most interesting for a feed)
-- Atom feed
-- Fetch new gallery DB on demand/regularly (use ephemeral filesystem)
 - Add Drawbridge REPL (but nREPL needs a secure way to pass auth!)

 ## License